kjsandbrink/kjsandbrink.github.io/_pages/teaching.md

 layout: page
 permalink: /teaching/
 title: teaching
 description: I really enjoy teaching, viewing it as both privilege and responsibility of being an academic.
 I have been fortunate to be a teaching assistant in various formats at universities on three continents.
 I have received great evaluations from students and always strive to improve.
 In addition to being a teaching assistant, I have also organized and held educational workshops at a variety of different venues.
+On this page, you can find an overview of my teaching experience as well as some materials I have generated.
 nav: true
 nav_order: 5
 ---

+## Experience

 ### Teaching Assistantships